a full-length play by David Douglas

 Setting: A dining room / living room inside an uninviting, sparsely furnished house.

 Over a year ago, Trip beat the odds, winning more than money at a high-stakes poker game.
 Now, hosting a game of his own, he is again challenged by the same disrespectful, sore loser of an opponent.
 As cards are dealt, so too are old accusations, and, before long, the bitter rivalry erupts beyond the felt.
-It’s hearts versus diamonds, and the winner takes all — or so they think.
+It’s hearts versus diamonds, and the winner takes all — but this is no regular game of chance.
+In fact, everything has been carefully planned, yet no one predicted the cards fate has up its sleeve.

 About the Play